AlishaKK/Prompt_Engineering/README.md

 - **Refining:** Fixing and improving the prompt to make it clearer and more detailed.
   *Example:* "Explain what stars are made of and how they produce light."

+  ### Key Points:
+1. **Prompt Engineering:** Helps improve AI responses by iterating and adjusting prompts.
+2. **Optimization:** Focuses on refining prompts to achieve better output.
+3. **Overcoming Limitations:** Useful for addressing logical errors or insufficient context in AI-generated responses.

+**When an AI model doesn’t produce the desired response, prompt engineering allows us to iterate and adjust the prompt to optimize the output.
+This method is particularly useful for overcoming limitations of generative models, such as logical errors or insufficient context in responses.**

 ### Why is it Important?
 - **Improves Output**: Clear prompts help AI understand tasks and deliver more relevant answers.
 - **Unlocks AI Potential**: Structured prompts can guide AI to write, generate images, or code effectively.